 Using the Data Table Editor

 To access the Data Table Editor functionality, select a dataset or a CSV file, and click on the ‘Edit Data’ button in the right-hand sidebar.
-This will open the selected dataset or a CSV file for editing.
-Please note that the Data Table Editor can open files with a maximum of 10,000 rows and 100 columns.
+This will open the selected dataset or CSV file for editing.
+Please note that if you open a dataset that is larger than 250 000 cells, the Data Table Editor will open in sample mode and you will not be able to edit the data, only view it.
+Sample mode can only be used on Datasets, not on CSV files so if you want to open data that is larger than 10 MB you need to convert your CSV file to a Dataset.
+You can read more about sampling mode in this article.

 Moving around your data table is simple.
 You can navigate through the cells using the standard keyboard just like in any other table using the up/down arrows, tab, etc.

-The toolbar at the bottom of the page provides functionality to easily edit and navigate the dataset.
-You can navigate through the pages using the page number selector or by clicking on either the ‘Previous’ or ‘Next’ buttons.
+The toolbar at the bottom of the page provides functionality to easily explore the dataset.

 It is also possible to search for specific content via the search field found at the bottom of the page.
 Click 'Enter' to display the next result.
 Please note that you must enter 3+ characters (letters or numbers) in order to use this search functionality.